• Skip to primary navigation

 Me too – I loved it – in my first few years of traveling alone in South America, all I wanted to do was meet people and have fun.

-When I became wiser and more refined in my adventures, I’d choose other options, although I’d still stay in hostels from time to time.
+As I became wiser and more refined with my adventures, I started to seek out alternative options, although I’d still stay in hostels from time to time.

-Have a read of this more carefully planned South America itinerary if you’re looking for more specific solo travel routes to embark on.
+Have a read of this guide to see ideas on what countries and cities to visit if you’re currently looking for more specific solo travel routes to embark on.

 Staying with Locals